solislemuslab/snaq-tutorial/lecture-notes/lecture3.md

 The `.csv` file (spreadsheet) lists all the 4-taxon sets and their estimated quartet concordance factors which will be the input for SNaQ.

+{: .note }
-**NOTE:** We use BUCKy to account for gene tree estimation error, but we could skip this step and use gene trees directly as input in SNaQ as described in the [PhyloNetworks wiki](https://github.com/crsl4/PhyloNetworks.jl/wiki/Gene-Trees:-RAxML).
+We use BUCKy to account for gene tree estimation error, but we could skip this step and use gene trees directly as input in SNaQ as described in the [PhyloNetworks wiki](https://github.com/crsl4/PhyloNetworks.jl/wiki/Gene-Trees:-RAxML).

 # 3. Estimating a population tree with Quartet MaxCut

 The optimization algorithm within SNaQ is complex, so a good starting point to help the search in network space would improve the accuracy and running time.

-We will use Quartet MaxCut (QMC) to estimating a starting population tree because the input data for QMC is the same table of concordance factors.
+We will use Quartet MaxCut (QMC) to estimate a starting population tree because the input data for QMC is the same table of concordance factors.

 ```
 $ ../../TICR/scripts/get-pop-tree.pl bucky-output/nexus.CFs.csv